mewhakuu/Deep-Learning-based-Financial-Prediction-System/README.md

 # Usage

-Deploy the files in the system source folder to linux environment by streamlit run mainpage.py to start streamlit to provide interactive web pages (not too much trouble can be deployed to the windows environment), nginx and mysql please deploy by yourself.
+Deploy the files in the system source folder to a linux environment and start streamlit with the command streamlit run mainpage.py to provide interactive web pages (if you don't mind the trouble, you can deploy it to a windows environment), and please deploy nginx and mysql on your own.

 # Code used and papers referenced